Edward Guinness, 1st Earl of Iveagh: Public life

 Born at St. Anne's in Clontarf, Dublin, Guinness was the third son of Sir Benjamin Guinness, 1st Baronet, and younger brother of Arthur Guinness, 1st Baron Ardilaun.
 He was educated by private tutor before entering Trinity College Dublin, where he graduated with BA in 1870 and MA in 1872.
 He was High Sheriff of Dublin City in 1876 and of the county in 1885.
-That same year, he was created a baronet of Castleknock, County Dublin, for helping with the visit of the then Prince of Wales to Ireland.
+That same year, he was created a baronet of Castleknock, County Dublin, for helping with the visit of Edward, Prince of Wales to Ireland.
 In 1891, Guinness was created Baron Iveagh, of Iveagh in County Down.
 He was appointed a Knight of St Patrick (KP) in 1895, and ten years later was advanced in the Peerage of the United Kingdom to Viscount Iveagh.
 He was appointed Honorary Colonel of the Dublin City Artillery Militia in 1899.
 Elected to the Royal Society in 1906, he was two years later elected nineteenth Chancellor of the University of Dublin in 1908–1927, he served as a vice-president of the Royal Dublin Society from 1906 to 1927.
 In 1910 he was appointed GCVO on the occasion of the King's visit to Elveden.
 In 1919, he was created Earl of Iveagh and Viscount Elveden, of Elveden in the County of Suffolk.